pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     relaunch
     fd 100 rt 120  fd 100 rt 120  fd 100 rt 120

-You'll see a Triangle drawn.
+You'll see your Turtle drew a Triangle.
 Something like

     ██
     ██████